joseeden/All-Things-Docker-and-Kubernetes/README.md

 ### Creating the Cluster, Finally

-Here are the outline of steps to create a Kubernetes cluster
+Here are the outline of steps to create a Kubernetes cluster.

 1. Install Kubernetes from packages
 2. Create the cluster (specifically the master node)